-The only way is forgiveness.
-The reason you forgive those who have wronged you in the past is not because they deserve to be forgiven, but because you deserve to live with peace and love.
-As long as you are still holding anger and resentment, that cannot happen.
+The only way to heal our wounds is forgiveness.
+Don Miguel says to forgive whoever wronged you in the past, not because they deserve to be forgiven, but because YOU deserve to live with peace and love.
+As long as you hold onto anger and resentment, that won’t happen.

-First, you need to forgive the people who wronged you.
-Your parents, sibling, friend, ex-partner, boss, and so on.
-You know you have truly forgiven someone when you no longer feel a strong negative emotional reaction when you see them or think about what they did to wrong you.
-This means the wound has healed because you can touch it without more pain.
+You’ll know you have truly forgiven someone when you no longer feel a strong negative emotional reaction when you remember what they did to you.
+This means the wound has healed, just like you know a wound on your skin has healed when you can touch it without feeling more pain.

 The next step is forgiving yourself.
 That’s where self-acceptance begins and how you become a fully free human being.